VeraVisions/vmap/README.md

 - Support for entity key: _entsurfaceflags, so surfaces can override their surfaceflags
 - Support for entity key: _entcontentflags, so brushes can override their contentflags

+## Usage

+BSP: `./vmap [options] dm_foobar`
+VIS:  `./vmap [options] -vis dm_foobar`
+LIGHT: `./vmap [options] -light dm_foobar`

+You want to pass `-fs_basepath /path/to/game/root` and `-game` arguments to specify where to read textures from.
+If you wanted to, for example, compile a map included within Nuclide's 'base' directory you'd end up with a command-line like this:

+`./vmap -fs_basepath /home/user/nuclide-sdk/ -game platform -game base test_sun`

 ## Compiling
 To compile on a standard GNU/Linux system:
 `make`